ksznadel/test-repository/README.md

-This is a test projct
+This is a test project

 # Examples